joepdooper/p5js-soundcloud-player/README.md

 * **Joep Dooper** - [Joep](https://github.com/joepdooper)

 ## License
-All images are copyright of Maikel Verkoelen at [Studio Mik](http://www.studiomik.nl).
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Note from SoundCloud